bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/sharedarraybuffer.md

 89

 `SharedArrayBuffer` is gated behind COOP/COEP.
-For more detail, read [Making your website "cross-origin isolated" using COOP and COEP](https://web.dev/coop-coep/).
+For more detail, read [Making your website “cross-origin isolated” using COOP and COEP](https://web.dev/coop-coep/).

 60-63